rhythm-sharma/rhythm-sharma/README.md

 ## Hi there, I'm Rhythm Sharma👋

+I'm a designer by heart ❤️ and developer by choice 💪.

+As a Frontend Engineer 👨‍💻 , my motto is to give the best experience possible to the user—the best experience that the user deserves.

-I work as a **Frontend Engineer**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, Nuxt JS, NodeJS, MongoDB, Golang, Python, HTML, CSS, JavaScript** with strong engineering professional.
+I'm Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, Nuxt JS, NodeJS, MongoDB, Golang, Python, HTML, CSS, JavaScript**.

 ---